wiboma/hudiy/README.md

 You can pair and unpair Bluetooth devices directly in Hudiy.
 It is recommended to disable other Bluetooth agents to avoid potential conflicts.

 ### Cover art
-Starting from **Raspberry Pi OS Trixie**, the Bluetooth stack includes experimental support for fetching track cover art.
+Starting from **Raspberry Pi OS/Debian Trixie**, the Bluetooth stack includes experimental support for fetching track cover art.
 To enable this functionality, experimental features must be activated in the BlueZ system configuration.

 The Bluetooth configuration is stored in the **/etc/bluetooth/main.conf** file.
 Enabling experimental Bluetooth stack features is done by setting the **Experimental = true** parameter in the **[General]** section of this file.